213974/NINDODB/README.md

 ## Setup & Installation (For Authorized Users)

-Follow these steps to get a local copy up and running for development or approved deployment.
+Follow these steps to get a local copy up and running.

 ### Prerequisites